Honda: Automobiles

 In sports car racing, Honda won the 24 Hours of Le Mans in 1995 in the GT2 class, and in 2010 and 2012 they won in the LMP2 category.
-Honda made their factory debut in the Super GT Series (previously known as the All-Japan GT Championship) in 1997, and in 2000 they won their first championships.
-Since then, they have won several further titles, uniquely with both mid- and front-engined cars.
+Honda made its factory debut in the Super GT Series (previously known as the All-Japan GT Championship) in 1997, and in 2000 it won its first championships.
+Since then, it has won several further titles, uniquely with both mid- and front-engined cars.
 Through their Acura and HPD divisions, Honda has also competed in sports prototype racing, beginning with the Spice-Acura prototypes that won the IMSA GT Lights championship in 1991, 1992 and 1993.
 Acura joined the American Le Mans Series in 2007 and won the 12 Hours of Sebring in class on their debut, before winning the championship in both the LMP1 and LMP2 classes in 2009.
 The cars were rebranded as HPDs for 2010, after which they won multiple titles in the ALMS and also won the FIA World Endurance Championship in the LMP2 class.
 Acura returned to prototype racing in 2018 in the DPi class of the IMSA SportsCar Championship, winning championship titles in 2019, 2020 and 2022 as well as the 24 Hours of Daytona overall in 2021, 2022, and 2023.
 Honda's GT3 car won both the IMSA GTD and Super GT GT300 titles.

 During the Group A era of the Japanese Touring Car Championship, Honda won seven manufacturers' titles and six drivers' titles in the sub-1,600 cc division between 1986 and 1993.
 The following Super Touring era of touring car racing saw Honda win the Japanese and North American championships in 1996 and 1997, while in Europe Honda's Super Touring cars claimed over 40 wins across the British, German and European series.
-After the collapse of the Super Touring regulations in the early 2000s, Honda remained involved in the British Touring Car Championship, where their cars would win multiple championships in the mid-2000s and throughout the 2010s.
-Honda entered the World Touring Car Championship in late 2012, and in 2013 they won the Manufacturers' World Championship.
+After the collapse of the Super Touring regulations in the early 2000s, Honda remained involved in the British Touring Car Championship, where its cars would win multiple championships in the mid-2000s and throughout the 2010s.
+Honda entered the World Touring Car Championship in late 2012, and in 2013 it won the Manufacturers' World Championship.
 Honda's TCR car won the global TCR Model of the Year award in 2019, 2020, and 2024.